2021 Volkswagen Jetta Trim Levels with Comparisons & Configurations.

 So, could the 2021 Volkswagen Jetta be the right compact sedan for you?
 Should you think about getting one of its rivals or just going for something bigger?
 If you settle on the Jetta, which trim level offers the best overall deal?
 Time to strap on your seatbelt and find out.

-Compare the 2021 Volkswagen Jetta S vs SE Trim Levels.
+Compare the 2021 Volkswagen Jetta S vs SE Trims.
 What is the difference?

 The 2021 Volkswagen Jetta's line-up starts with the S trim level.
 As far as base trims go, it is fairly bare-bones.
 As we already mentioned above, it comes with the 1.4-L TSI turbo engine and 6-speed manual transmission.
 If you aren't into driving sticks, then you can choose to equip the 8-speed automatic instead.
 The 8-speed does come with automatic engine start-stop.
 Other standard mechanical features include an electromechanical power steering system with variable assistance.
 Meanwhile, the SE trim level does equip the 8-speed as standard, so you will get start-stop technology equipped.